 Bonus Fun Fact: Buying in bulk does not always save you money.
 Price per unit is your friend.

 If you get a job in an office, chances are email and chat programs like Slack will be a big part of your daily routine.
 There is a right and wrong way to email.
-And the onerous is on you to figure out what’s appropriate for your role, your office, your industry.
+And the onus is on you to figure out what’s appropriate for your role, your office, your industry.

 I didn’t know the dryer had a filter, so, obviously, I did not know how to cook, but I’ve learned that mastering just one or two respectable meals that can pass as fancy-ish goes a long way.
 You need to be able to impress a date, some parents (maybe yours, maybe someone else’s, maybe both), and someone work-related.
 One proven dish you can whip up without breaking a sweat can accomplish all three.
 This investment will deliver ROI in spades.